RGAx/mylifecovered/blog/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 To design the list and its items you can use these CSS selectors:

-The elements which contain the posts list:
+The elements which contain the posts lists:
 `.rpwwt-widget`

 The lists which contain the list items:
 `.rpwwt-widget ul`

-All list items in the list:
+All list items in the lists:
 `.rpwwt-widget ul li`

-All list items of sticky posts in the list:
+All list items of sticky posts in the lists:
 `.rpwwt-widget ul li.rpwwt-sticky`

-All links in the list; every link contains the image and the post title:
+All links in the lists; every link contains the image and the post title:
 `.rpwwt-widget ul li a`

-All images in the list (use that to set the margins around images):
+All images in the lists (use that to set the margins around images):
 `.rpwwt-widget ul li a img`

-All post titles in the list:
+All post titles in the lists:
 `.rpwwt-widget ul li a span.rpwwt-post-title`

-All post author in the list:
+All post author in the lists:
 `.rpwwt-widget ul li div.rpwwt-post-author`

-All post categories in the list:
+All post categories in the lists:
 `.rpwwt-widget ul li div.rpwwt-post-categories`

-All post dates in the list:
+All post dates in the lists:
 `.rpwwt-widget ul li div.rpwwt-post-date`

-All post excerpts in the list:
+All post excerpts in the lists:
 `.rpwwt-widget ul li div.rpwwt-post-excerpt`

-All numbers of comments in the list:
+All numbers of comments in the lists:
 `.rpwwt-widget ul li div.rpwwt-post-comments-number`

 == Installation ==